SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 specific BSM model in a model-independent framework, which can then be compared against the corresponding experimental limits.
-For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses of the BSM states are stored and other properties, such as their spins or other quantum numbers are ignored.
+For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses of the BSM states are used and other properties, such as their spins or other quantum numbers are ignored.
+(The PIDs, however, are kept for the purpose of book-keeping).

 Below we describe in more detail the element properties and their implementation